7 Common Music Production Mistakes to Avoid

 This is the same mentality.
 Giving up on a song only makes it easier to give up on the next one.
 You are what you practice over and over again, so practice finishing every song you start.

 It doesn't have to be an instant classic.
 It just has to be finished.
-And remember, you can always revisit it again later.
+Finishing songs is part of the mastering phase, and you can always revisit it again later.

 Doing this should be your #1 goal when you're first starting out.
 Finishing your songs will improve your skills as a music producer faster than anything else.